Jealousy: Practice

 When you start from the default assumption that other relationships are a threat, and you need to manage and control that threat, then of course it makes sense to assume that part of managing that threat means passing rules that place strict controls on your other relationships.
 But if you start from the default assumption that polyamory is implicitly threatening to your existing relationship, then what the hell are you doing poly for?

 But wait, it gets worse!
-You see, people’s behaviors don’t spring from a vacuum.
+Our behaviors don’t spring from a vacuum.
 People act the way they do for a reason.
 If your partner’s behavior, left unchecked, is disrespectful to you and recklessly disregards your needs, then you don’t really solve the problem by placing controls on his behavior.
 The problem runs deeper than that.
 And on the contrary, if your partner loves and respects you and wants to do right by your relationship, then you don’t need to place controls on his behavior; his behavior will reflect the fact that he wants to do right by you, and does so because he chooses to, not because you make him.
 As Shelly wrote elsewhere, behavior is an emergent phenomenon.
 You don’t actually control your partner’s heart by controlling his behavior.
 If your partner’s heart is not really with your relationship, making rules won’t protect your relationship; if your partner’s heart is with your relationship, making rules to protect the relationship is unnecessary.

 Here’s the thing, though.
 Working on the problem means working on the problem.
 It means taking affirmative action toward addressing the underlying jealousy.
 It means making progress.